NetSAIL-UCI/Phoenix/README.md

 1. Introduce failure
 2. Assess the failure
 3. Run phoenix which outputs a new plan to activate affected microservices, migrate existing microservices, and delete non-critical microservices.
-4. Evaluate the efficacy of Phoenix's baseline.
+4. Evaluate the efficacy of Phoenix’s baseline.
-    a.
-Critical Service Availability (i.e. if the microservices that are critical are working and serving requests)
+    1. Critical Service Availability (i.e. if the microservices that are critical are working and serving requests)
-    b.
-Cluster Operator objectives (such as Revenue, Fairness)
+    2. Cluster Operator objectives (such as Revenue, Fairness)
-    c.
-Other systems parameters (cluster utilization, time overheads, migration overheads, etc.)
+    3. Other systems parameters (cluster utilization, time overheads, migration overheads, etc.)
 5. Log Results

 ## 3. Instructions

 ### Reproducing Key Results

 We have results from two environments.
 Figures 5 and Figures 6 are evaluated on CloudLab and figures 7 and 8 are evaluated on AdaptLab, our benchmarking platform.

 We first describe the key steps for generating the results of figure 7 and figure 8 since they can be ran locally:
 1. Download the derived applications from alibaba traces using the following google drive link: https://drive.google.com/drive/folders/1xLULx1vcwZxOISPTOcfaMoj05ux2ysF9?usp=share_link